-As we've argued previously, we want to focus our strained resources on elements of the threat that are of most concern to us right now.
+As much as we are living through an unprecedented time As we've argued previously, we want to focus our in recent human history, there is really very little about the strained resources on elements of the threat that are current threat landscape that is fundamentally new.
+As of most concern to us right now.
 Determining what the 'important threats' are is, however, very difficult.
-Indeed, it's a challenge that we've spoken and written about extensively in the recent past.
-It's our assessment that the cyber-threat landscape (even without an exacerbating global crisis) is too complex and fluid to reduce to simple lists or cheat sheets.
-At the risk of falling into that trap, we suggest thinking about priorities during this crisis in terms of two realities - the things that have changed, and the things that haven't changed.
+Indeed, such, our priorities from a cyber point of view don't need it's a challenge that we've spoken and written about to divert too much from what they were before the crisis: extensively in the recent past.
+It's our assessment that 1.
+Phishing, spear-phishing, Business Email the cyber-threat landscape (even without an exacerbating Compromise (BEC) and other forms of social global crisis) is too complex and fluid to reduce to simple engineering attack are nothing new.
+Neither is the lists or cheat sheets.
+At the risk of falling into that trap, we reality that our users are fundamentally predisposed suggest thinking about priorities during this crisis in terms to fall for these kinds of attacks.
+Our response to of two realities - the things that have changed, and the these attack vectors has not changed, despite the things that haven't changed.